 This repricing question taps into an online retailer’s overall strategy.
 If a retailer operates within a highly saturated market and has a number of retailers they want to keep up with, then that overarching strategy will need to translate into the way they handle repricing.
-This could mean pricing a percentage or dollar value higher or lower that those competitors, or maybe matching them (as long as they don’t fall below a certain threshold to protect margins.)
+This could mean pricing a percentage or dollar value higher or lower than those competitors, or maybe matching them (as long as they don’t fall below a certain threshold to protect margins.)

 5. How Should I Go About Pricing Exclusive Products?

 The exclusive products an online retailer offers gives them the most flexibility in pricing.
 After all, no other competitors offer it yet and consumers have only one place to get it for the time being.
-This is not a time to price gouge, but instead to determine a comprehensive pricing strategy for those products that allows them to test reasonable prices with fluctuating profit margins.
+This is not a time to price gouge, but instead to determine a comprehensive pricing strategy for those products that allow them to test reasonable prices with fluctuating profit margins.
 As competitors enter the market, online retailers will need to adjust their pricing strategy to take into account competitors’ prices.
-But until then, the online retailer can update pricing based on supply and demand, and any other metrics that are important to them.
+But until then, the online retailer can update pricing based on supply and demand and any other metrics that are important to them.

 6. How Will Seasonality Impact Pricing?